-- a Upon notification by the District or County Council that it is dealing with a complaint that a councillor or non-councillor with voting rights has breached the council's code of conduct, the Proper Officer/Clerk shall, subject to standing order 11 above, report this to the council. - ^b Where the notification in standing order 14(a) above relates to a complaint made by the Proper Officer/Clerk, the Proper Officer shall notify the Chairman of Council of this fact, and the Chairman shall nominate another staff member to assume the duties of the Proper Officer in relation to the complaint until it has been determined and the council has agreed what action, if any, to take in accordance with standing order 14(d). - c The council may:

-- i. provide information or evidence where such disclosure is necessary to investigate the complaint or is a legal requirement; - ii. seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - d Upon notification by the District Council that a councillor or non-councillor with voting rights has breached the council's code of conduct, the council shall consider what, if any, action to take against him.
+- a Upon notification by the District or County Council that it is dealing with a complaint that a Member or non-member with voting rights has breached the Authority's code of conduct, the Proper Officer/Clerk shall, subject to standing order 10 above, report this to the Authority. - b Where the notification in standing order 13(a) above relates to a complaint made by the Proper Officer/Clerk, the Proper Officer shall notify the Chairman of the Authority of this fact, and the Chairman shall nominate another staff member to assume the duties of the Proper Officer in relation to the complaint until it has been determined and the Authority has agreed what action, if any, to take in accordance with standing order 13(d) below. - c The Authority may: - i. provide information or evidence where such disclosure is necessary to progress investigate the complaint or is a legal requirement; - ii. seek information relevant to the complaint from the person or body with statutory responsibility for investigation of the matter; - d Upon notification by the District Council that a Member or non-member with voting rights has breached the Authority's code of conduct, the Authority shall consider what, if any, action to take against him.
 Such action excludes disqualification or suspension from office.

-15. Proper Officer/Clerk
+14. Proper Officer/Clerk

-- a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the council to undertake the work of the Proper Officer when the Proper Officer is absent. - b The Proper Officer shall: - i. at least three clear days before a meeting of the council, a committee or a sub-committee, - serve on councillors, by delivery or post at their residences, or by email authenticated in such a manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda (provided the councillor has consented to service by email), and - provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the council convened by councillors is signed by them).
+- a The Proper Officer shall be either (i) the clerk or (ii) other staff member(s) nominated by the Authority to undertake the work of the Proper Officer when the Proper Officer is absent. - b The Proper Officer shall: - i. at least three clear days before a meeting of the authority, a committee or a sub-committee,

+- serve on members by delivery or post at their residences or by email authenticated in such manner as the Proper Officer thinks fit, a signed summons confirming the time, place and the agenda (provided the councillor has consented to service by email), and - Provide, in a conspicuous place, public notice of the time, place and agenda (provided that the public notice with agenda of an extraordinary meeting of the Authority convened by members is signed by them).

-See standing order 3(b) above for the meaning of clear days for a meeting of a full council and standing order 3 (c) above for a meeting of a committee.
+See standing order 3(b) for the meaning of clear days for a meeting of a full council and standing order 3(c) for the meaning of clear days for a meeting of a committee;